ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 * A driver (software) to install on your computer, which enables it to recognize and communicate with the programmer.
 The programmer you buy should include detailed instructions for how to obtain and install this driver.
 * AVRDUDE (software) version 5.10.
 This is a free, simple command-line utility that sets up communication between your computer and your synth, and transfers (flashes) files to the microcontroller.
 Sparkfun has a fantastic tutorial explaining all this stuff.
 Find it here: https://learn.sparkfun.com/tutorials/pocket-avr-programmer-hookup-guide/using-avrdude The initial release of Macchiato was flashed using AVRDUDE version 5.10.
 Newer (higher) versions should work as well, but if you run into errors, try installing version 5.10.
+* A Macchiato hex file.
+See #6 below.

 To flash a hex file: